5th Infantry Division (United States): Interwar period

 Upon arrival at Camp Merritt, New Jersey, emergency period personnel were discharged from the service.
 The division proceeded to Camp Gordon, Georgia, arrived there 26 July, and remained there until October 1920, when it was transferred to Camp Jackson, South Carolina, for permanent station.
 As a part of the War Department's decision to maintain only three fully-active stateside infantry divisions, the 5th Division was inactivated, less the 10th Infantry Brigade and several smaller units, on 4 October 1921 at Camp Jackson.
 The 5th Division was allotted to the Fifth Corps Area for mobilization responsibility, and assigned to the V Corps.
 Camp Knox, Kentucky, was designated as the mobilization and training station for the division upon reactivation.
-During the period 1921–39, the active elements of the 5th Division consisted of the 10th Infantry Brigade and other assorted divisional elements which formed the base force from which the remainder of the division would be reactivated in the event of war.
+During the period 1921–39, the active elements of the 5th Division consisted of the 10th Infantry Brigade and other assorted divisional elements which formed the base from which the remainder of the division would be reactivated in the event of war.

 The division headquarters was organized on 5 May 1926 as a "Regular Army Inactive" (RAI) unit with Organized Reserve personnel at Fort Benjamin Harrison, Indiana, and functioned in essentially the same manner as the headquarters of an Organized Reserve division.
-The Headquarters, Fifth Corps Area, subsequently ordered the headquarters to cease operations on 1 September 1927, and all Regular Army personnel assigned to the headquarters were relieved.
+Headquarters, Fifth Corps Area, subsequently ordered the headquarters to cease operations on 1 September 1927, and all Regular Army personnel assigned to the headquarters were relieved.
 Though the command functions of the division ceased, Reserve personnel remained assigned to the division headquarters for training, mobilization, and assignment purposes.
 By 1927, most of the inactive elements of the division were also organized with Reserve personnel as RAI units.
 The RAI units generally trained with the active elements of the division during summer training camps.
 Several units, such as the 5th Medical Regiment, 19th and 21st Field Artillery Regiments, and the 60th and 61st Infantry Regiments were affiliated with various colleges and universities sponsoring ROTC and organized as RAI units with the Regular Army cadre and commissionees from the schools’ programs.
 The active elements of the division also maintained habitual training relationships with units of the V Corps, XV Corps, and the 83rd, 84th, and 100th Divisions.
 The training of those Reserve units was usually conducted at Camp Knox and at the regimental home stations of the 10th and 11th Infantry Regiments.
 These two regiments also supported the Reserve units’ conduct of the Citizens Military Training Camps held at Camp Knox, Fort Benjamin Harrison, and Fort Thomas, Kentucky.